 Hearing - A meeting in which evidence to support particular points of view can be presented to a committee.
-Usually in conjunction with the consideration of a specific bill and can include experts on a specific topic or members of the public who would be affected by the bill or issue at hand.
+Usually, in conjunction with the consideration of a specific bill, and can include experts on a specific topic or members of the public who would be affected by the bill or issue at hand.

-House - The lower body of the Congress, and most state legislatures.
+House - The lower body of Congress and most state legislatures.
 House members are elected to represent a geographic district.
-The US House (with 435 voting members and five non-voting delegates) is much larger than the Senate (with 100 voting members), as is the case in most states.
+The U.S. House (with 435 voting members and five non-voting delegates) is much larger than the Senate (with 100 voting members), as is the case in most states.

 Legislative Advocacy - Efforts to change policy through the legislative branch.
-May include formal lobbying in support or opposition to a bill, the crafting of new legislative language, writing amendments to existing bills, or encouraging others to contact their legislators. =
+This may include formal lobbying in support or opposition to a bill, crafting new legislative language, writing amendments to existing bills, or encouraging others to contact their legislators.

-Lobbying - Communication with elected officials or their staff, which expresses a position on a pending piece of legislation.
+Lobbying - Communication with elected officials or their staff, expressing a position on pending legislation.

 Majority Leader - The leader of the majority party in the Senate, elected by his or her peers.
-In the House, the Majority Leader is the second in command after the Speaker of the House and is also elected to that post by his/her peers.
+In the House, the Majority Leader is the second in command after the Speaker of the House, and is also elected to that post by his or her peers.

-Minority Leader - Leader of the minority party in the House and Senate, elected by members of his or her party.
+Minority Leader - The leader of the minority party in the House and Senate, elected the party's members.

-Public Law - After a bill passes both the House and the Senate and is signed by the president, it becomes a public law.
+Public Law - After a bill passes the House and Senate and is signed by the president or governor, it becomes a public law.

 Regulation - A rule or order that has the force of law that originates from the executive branch (usually from an agency), and deals with the specifics of a program.
-Congress, for example, may instruct EPA to reduce automotive emissions by five percent, but the EPA must develop regulations to reach this goal.
+Congress, for example, may instruct the Environmental Protection Agency (EPA) to reduce automotive emissions by five percent, but the EPA must develop regulations to reach this goal.

-Roll Call - A formal vote on a bill or amendment taken by each legislator announcing "yea" "no" or "present" as their name is read by the clerk.
+Roll Call - A formal vote on a bill or amendment taken by each legislator announcing "yea," "no," or "present" as their name is read by the clerk.

-Senate - The upper body of Congress, and most state legislatures.
+Senate - The upper body of Congress and most state legislatures.
 Each state has two US Senators, elected at large, to serve six-year terms, with one-third of the seats up for reelection every two years.
-In-state legislatures, Senators usually represent larger geographic areas than House members.
+In state legislatures, Senators usually represent larger geographic areas than House members.

-Speaker of the House - The "leader" of the House of Representatives, elected by the majority party.
+Speaker of the House - The leader of the House of Representatives, elected by the majority party.
 The speaker controls the calendar and other aspects of the House's activities.

 Sponsor - One or more legislators who are the primary writers of a bill.
-All bills must have at least one sponsor, but many have more than one primary sponsor, and a number of cosponsors as well.
+All bills must have at least one sponsor, but many have more than one primary sponsor and a number of cosponsors.

-Subcommittee - A part of a committee that deals with a specific issue within the committee's jurisdiction (such as the veterans" benefits subcommittee of the Veteran's Affairs committee).
+Subcommittee - A part of a committee that deals with a specific issue within the committee's jurisdiction (such as the veterans' benefits subcommittee of the House Committee on Veterans' Affairs).
 Most legislation is first developed and voted on at this level, as a full committee will usually not consider the legislation until it has passed its subcommittee.

-Whip - Senator or Representative who serves as an internal lobbyist for the Republican or Democratic party to persuade legislators to support their party's position, and who counts votes for the leadership in advance of floor votes.
+Whip - Senator or Representative who serves as an internal lobbyist for the Republican or Democratic party to persuade legislators to support their party's position and who counts votes for the leadership in advance of floor votes.
 While the whip is an official position, there may be other members who act as a whip for specific legislation or issues.

-Appendix IV: Bond Elections and PTA
+Appendix V: Bond Elections and PTA